The Liver Luo-Connecting Channel has many uses, not least in how it explains why Ligou, Liver 5, is so useful for genital problems.

 All Luo-connecting channels have great influence in keeping health and mental equilibrium.
 The following symptoms for the Liver luo-connecting channel were described by the ancient Chinese, although I’ve added to them where I’ve noticed it:

-The luo-connecting points have many attributes, including the ability to stop bleeding and ease pain.
+The luo-connecting points have many attributes, including the ability to stop bleeding and to ease pain.

 They also have mental potential, helping to calm patients.

 For the Liver Luo, the mental symptoms include frights and fears, but also depressions, often with palpitations and anxiety.
-Because the Liver channel internal branch reaches the throat, these symptoms often come with throat sensations such as a lump, or difficulty swallowing or speaking.
+Because the Liver channel internal branch reaches the throat, these symptoms often come with throat sensations such as of a lump, or difficulty swallowing or speaking.
+Because this is on the Liver channel, and because the Liver aims to keep Qi flowing smoothly and having a lump in your throat manifestly means qi is not flowing smoothly for you, Ligou is a great point both for calming the patient and incidentally clearing the sensation of a lump.

 The list of syndromes above hardly mentions the genitals, to which an important branch of this luo-connecting channel extends.
 Many genital problems can be helped by knowing how this luo works.
 (Of course a number of other channels reach the genitals so they must be considered too.)